 Sustainable minds.
 Our agenda for change.

-In his Dies Natalis Lecture, Pieter van Beukering (Associate Professor of Environmental Economics) outlines a strategic vision of sustainability for teaching and research, in which students, researchers and lecturers seek comprehensive answers to these key questions.
+In his Dies Natalis Lecture, Pieter van Beukering (Associate Professor of Environmental Economics) outlined a strategic vision of sustainability for teaching and research, in which students, researchers and lecturers seek comprehensive answers to these key questions.

 Social commitment is one of VU Amsterdam’s core values.
 We express this in many tangible ways, one of which is the centralized Community Service Learning programme for our students.
-In his inspirational lecture, Robert Bringle – of Indiana University’s Center for Service and Learning – will challenge VU Amsterdam to make this programme a compulsory part of the curriculum.
+In his inspirational lecture, Robert Bringle – of Indiana University’s Center for Service and Learning – challenged VU Amsterdam to make this programme a compulsory part of the curriculum.

 In addition, the Teaching Talent Prize and the VU Amsterdam Innovation Award were presented during the Dies Natalis celebrations.